hivemq/hivemq-policy-cookbooks/data-validation/simple-generic-json-schema/README.md

     "continue": false,
     "log": {
       "level": "WARN",
-      "message": "The client with ID $clientId does not send JSON payloads.
-Skipping..."
+      "message": "The client with id $clientId does not send JSON payloads.
+The message will be dropped."
     }
   }
 }